 Cells at cooler temperatures need less oxygen, so a significant drop means that brain tissue can survive longer.
 This state of “induced hypothermia” gives surgeons more time to treat the injuries before returning the blood back to the system.

 Even in a real life situation – cold water drowning – similar findings have been described.
-A young girl was resuscitated after an astonishing 66 minutes of total submersion in freezing water.
+A young girl was resuscitated after an astonishing 66 minutes of

 After an hour under water, most people would consider the individual irreversibly dead.
 We now know this is not always the case.
 Importantly, her memories and personality were still intact.